 GPU bottlenecking means your GPU is unable to work at its fullest potential due to some other low-end components inside the PC.
 It is really difficult to avoid bottlenecking completely, but there are ways in which we can reduce GPU bottlenecking by picking the appropriate components.

 An insufficient or faulty Power Supply can affect the GPU’s performance and reduce the framerates, but it cannot be termed a GPU bottleneck.

 The CPU is mainly responsible for GPU bottlenecking.
-Your GPU will struggle to render the game’s frames if your CPU cannot process the information fast enough.
+Your GPU can only render the game’s frames if your CPU can process the information fast enough.

 So, it’s always recommended by expert PC builders to pick the perfect CPU & GPU combo to avoid the bottleneck as much as it is possible.

 A Power Supply Can Limit GPU Performance: Here’s How?